Early Life and Education of Robert F. Kennedy: A Complete Timeline

 1963: Birth of Christopher Kennedy

-In 1963, Christopher Kennedy, the eighth child of Robert and Ethel Kennedy, was born.
+In 1963, Christopher Kennedy, Robert and Ethel Kennedy's eighth child, was born.

-September 27, 1964: Statement on Warren Commission Report
+September 27, 1964: Statement on the Warren Commission report

-Until 1964, Robert F. Kennedy and his wife maintained their legal residence in Hyannis Port, Massachusetts, on Cape Cod.
+Until 1964, Robert Kennedy and his family maintained their legal residence in Hyannis Port, Massachusetts on Cape Cod.

-In June 1965, Robert F. Kennedy delivered a speech in the Senate on nuclear proliferation, drawing a large audience.
-This event highlighted his growing influence but also underscored his transition from a presidential advisor to a senator among many.
+In June 1965, Robert F. Kennedy delivered a speech in the Senate on nuclear proliferation, drawing a large audience of over 50 senators.
+This event highlighted his early influence in Congress due to his connection to President Kennedy.

-In December 1965, Robert F. Kennedy advised Defense Secretary Robert McNamara to counsel President Johnson to declare a ceasefire in Vietnam, a bombing pause over North Vietnam, and to consider Algeria as a mediator for peace talks.
+In December 1965, Robert Kennedy advised Defense Secretary Robert McNamara to counsel Johnson to declare a ceasefire in Vietnam, a bombing pause over North Vietnam, and to take up an offer by Algeria to serve as an "honest broker" in peace talks.

 1965: Birth of Maxwell Kennedy

-In 1965, Maxwell Kennedy, the ninth child of Robert and Ethel Kennedy, was born.
+In 1965, Maxwell Kennedy, Robert and Ethel Kennedy's ninth child, was born.

 1965: Purchase of Manhattan Apartment